Cong902/mylab_jlc/content/en/authors/Lu Jiao/_index.md

 ---

-I am a faculty member of the Department of Psychology in Qingdao University.
-I got my Doctoral degree at Beijing Normal University.
-During the period of doctoral study, I worked for one year at University of Pittsburgh as a Visiting Research student.
-My recent research interests include the cognitive and neural mechanisms of  language learning and the interactions between bilingualism and domain-general cognitive control.
+I am a faculty member in the Department of Psychology at Qingdao University.
+I received my PhD from Beijing Normal University.
+During my doctoral studies, I spent one year at the University of Pittsburgh as a visiting research student.
+My recent research interests include the cognitive and neural mechanisms underlying language learning and the interactions between bilingualism and domain-general cognitive control.